(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

-The problem is, not all substances used for these purposes are safe.
+Unfortunately, not all substances and ingredients used in dog treats are safe.
 Therefore, it is important that you read the label carefully before you put that bag of treats in your shopping cart.

 As a general rule of thumb, avoid at all costs dog treats if any one of these ingredients are listed as the first 3 ingredients: